London Youlan Qin Society: History

 The society was founded in July 2003 by Dr Cheng Yu and several guqin enthusiasts.
 According to the society's website, the society aims to "promote interest in and understanding of Chinese musical culture and philosophy, [...] especially of the qin in the UK."
 The society had existed before then in an inchoate form with a group of qin players having irregular yaji.
 Then in 2003, the group of players decided to create a more formal society at the suggestion of Gong Yi (who was visiting the UK at the time), thereby creating Britain's first and only qin society.

 The name of the society was arrived at after Gong Yi suggested 'London' sounded more cultured than 'UK' and upon Cheng Yu suggesting Youlan, (meaning "solitary orchid", the name of a famous guqin melody), Gong Yi informed her that that was the name of his daughter by coincidence.

 The society is an offshoot of the UK Chinese Ensemble, also headed by Cheng, which includes the Silk String Quartet and other projects.

 During 2009, it was decided that the Society would become more formal and adopt a new constitution to expand the Society's promotion as well as gain easier access to funding due to wide-ranging cuts in arts funding in recent years placing its summer school programmes in jeopardy.
 Plans were laid down in October of that year and in 2011 the Society officially became formal with its first AGM held in January of that year.
+A new committee was subsequently elected to support the Society's increased workload.

-A new committee was elected to support the Society's increased workload.
+Since 2023, the society has increasingly moved away from being a society primarily about the guqin and has focused more on Chinese music in general, with much of the committee now involved with work and projects involving Cheng Yu's subsidiary arts company, China Arts Ltd.